theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ## Phase 1: Repaginate

+\LaTeX{} is "a system for typesetting documents."[@lamport1994, p.
+2] It comprises a typesetting language and several typesetting engines for producing high quality pdfs from a source file.
+It works a little like HTML.
+Just as one marks up plain text to generate a webpage, with \LaTeX{} one marks up plain text to generate a pdf. \LaTeX{} is extensible through packages, which typically provide easy ways to to perform specific complex typesetting tasks.
+One such package^[[pdfpages](https://texdoc.org/serve/pdfpages.pdf/0)] can combine source pdfs into a new document.
+Another^[[hyperref](https://texdoc.org/serve/hyperref/0)] can edit internal document links and navigable structure, including page labels.
+By putting these two packages together, it is possible to create a source file that will assemble a final pdf from the sections of an existing pdf, repaginating with correct page labels.

 We will use the accompanying file `repaginate.tex`{.markdown}.
 Scanned pdfs that need repagination are placed in a dedicated `sources` directory.
-We then make any necessary changes to the `repaginate.tex`{.markdown} file and typeset it.
+We then make any necessary changes to the instructions in the `repaginate.tex`{.markdown} file and typeset it.

 In our example, the original file is Beck's translation of the *Hymns on the Nativity* with the filename `hdn-ocr-optimized.pdf`{.markdown}.
 We first examine the scan to determine the absolute page numbers of each section requiring distinct pagination: